 Implement skills management as a complete business process

 Each phase – Curate, Assign, Assess, and Develop – is critical as you implement skills management throughout your organization.
-If each phase is strategically thought through with business needs in mind, you have the opportunity to leverage trusted skills data to identify talent and gain a better understanding of workforce capability.
+If each phase is strategically thought through with business needs in mind, you have the opportunity to leverage trusted skills data to identify talent and gain a better understanding of workforce and operational capability.

 Want to learn more about the skills management process, or how a platform like Kahuna can support these functions?
 Talk with an expert skill advisor!